aerni/statamic-advanced-seo/README.md

 | `Custom`  | Overwrites the default value with your own  | Your custom value |

 ## Social Images Generator
 The social images generator provides an easy way to add customized images to your entries.
-Make sure the generator is enabled in the addon’s config to get started.
-Next, head over to `SEO -> Site -> Social Media` and enable the collections for which you want to generate images.
-This will add a new `Social Images Generator` section to the selected collections’ defaults blueprint and the entry blueprint.
-It will also add a new action to the contextual menu on the collection listing page.

-Activate the newly added toggle to generate the images each time you save the entry.
-If you don’t like this behavior, you can use the action in the contextual menu to generate the images on demand.

-The generator leverages [Browsershot](https://github.com/spatie/browsershot) to convert your template to an image.
+It leverages [Browsershot](https://github.com/spatie/browsershot) to convert your templates to an image.
 This means that you can design your images like a regular template, using variables, tags, partials, etc.

 To get started, simply run the following command to publish a basic layout and template to `resources/views/social_images/`.